Revisiting leptonic nonunitarity: Discussion and Conclusions

-In this work we have revisited the topic of leptonic non-unitarity.
-While traditionally, the literature separates between direct measurements coming from neutrino experiments only, and a comprehensive set of all other indirect constraints, in our analysis we chose a different differentiation --- into two minimal sets of constraints.
-In our \textit{direct+inherent} dataset we include bounds from neutrino experiments as well as constraints on lepton flavor non-universality.
-We claim that the latter is directly related to production processes in neutrino experiments, thus these are {\it inherent} constraints which cannot be avoided.
-As a second minimal \textit{indirect} set of measurements, we include electroweak precision measurements, which are arguably less model-independent due to their indirect nature, but induce very stringent bounds.
+In this work we have revisited the topic of leptonic nonunitarity resulting from kinematically inaccessible heavy degrees of freedom.
+While traditionally the literature separates between direct measurements coming from neutrino experiments which are considered as model independent, and a set of all other indirect constraints, we argue that such separation is unjustified, and even inconsistent.

+In our analysis we choose a different differentiation.
+In the minimal and robust dataset we include measurements of LFU ratios together with weak-mixing angle constraints.
+This includes two measurements of LFU ratios, and one overconstraining measurement of the weak mixing angle.
+This minimal dataset is sufficient to constrain nonunitarity at the $\mathcal{O}(10^{-3})$ level.
+We emphasize that both LFU and the weak mixing angle were measured in many different systems.
+Moreover, it requires quite remarkable conspiracy between other new physics effects to mimic the SM prediction - hence we term this minimal set as robust.

-In our assessment of the knowledge gained from neutrino oscillation data, we recall that it is traditionally stated that neutrino fluxes should be corrected by a normalization factor compared to the SM predictions.
-Nevertheless we argue that so-called "SM predictions" are contaminated by the same NP leading to non-unitarity, and therefore do not necessarily require any correction.
+Next we revisit the {\it Oscillation $+$ LFU} dataset, and stress that for consistency the LFU bounds must be included when analyzing oscillation data under the hypothesis of neutrino nonunitarity.
+In our assessment of the knowledge gained from neutrino oscillation data, we draw special attention to the important role of experimental inputs to fluxes, cross sections and matter effects.
+While it is traditionally stated that neutrino fluxes and cross sections should be corrected by a normalization factor compared to the SM predictions, we argue that so-called "SM predictions" are contaminated by the same NP leading to nonunitarity, and therefore do not commonly require any correction.

-Our different treatment of flux and cross-section normalization, as well as the inclusion of LFU bounds, leads to radically different results from those present in the literature.
-We find that while LFU bounds constrain the normalization factors of each of the rows to scale the same, there is a flat direction in the {\it universal normalization} of the matrix.
-We conclude that currently, at the $2\sigma$ level, $\mathcal{O}(1)$ deviations from unitarity are consistent with neutrino oscillation data.
-We show that upcoming results from the FASER$\nu$ experiment have the potential to either directly disfavor non-unitarity at the $10\%$ level, or find hints of non-unitarity, contradicting the strong indirect constraints.

-When extending our dataset to include electroweak precision measurements, the situation is drastically changed.
-These bounds rely on comparing physics at the electroweak scale to measurements at the muon mass scale.
-Although these are indirect constraints, in which no neutrino detection is involved, these bounds are generically robust, and require very particular types of NP to be avoided.
-We update current bounds given in the literature with recent LHC results.
-These measurements place very stringent bounds on the universal normalization, excluding non-unitarity at the permil level.
-Remarkably the resulting bounds are two orders of magnitude stronger then the bounds on CKM non-unitarity.